 Students receive their high school diplomas from the partner school district.
-A Career Passport or Program Certificate of Completion will be awarded to students at the Senior Recognition Ceremony.
+A Career Passport or Program Certificate of Completion will be awarded to students at the Greene County Career Center's Senior Recognition Ceremony.

 Students interested in post-secondary education (college, trade, or technical school) should work closely with the partner school and Career Center counselors in order to follow an appropriate high school academic and career-technical plan.